ryan-mcclue/unsw/anat2521/assignment.md

 1. immediate affects of sedentary is intrusion of natives
 2. long-term is ... (ferguson)

+How to say edited by Debra L. Martin and David W. Frayer?
+Ember, C. R. et al. (1997). *Troubled Times: Violence and Warfare in the Past*

+How to say edition 15?
+Jurmain, R. et al. (2016). *Introduction to Physical Anthropology*

+Schacht, R. M. (1988). *Circumscription Theory: A Critical Review*, American Behavioral Scientist, vol. 31, no. 4

+How to reference multiple sentences to the same book?

 LBK culture, so radiocarbon dating of the pottery shows when agricultural/farming started to grow in central/northern Europe?
 Determine their diet was primarily agricultural as wild plants and animals not seen in diet.